 We wandered around some more and found an absolute gem at Erzsébet Square.
 Not only did it have a giant Ferris wheel called Budapest Eye, it had a pool!

-The pool wasn't one that you can swim in, but you could dip your toes in it while having beer and ice cream.
+Although the pool wasn't one that you can swim in, you could dip your toes in it while having beer and ice cream.
 It was so refreshing on a hot summer day.

-It was one of our best highlights of the weekend.
+It was one of the best highlights of our weekend.

 After we cooled off, we walked across the Széchenyi Chain Bridge to the Buda side for Fisherman's Bastion.
 It looks straight out of a fairytale.
 I couldn't get enough of both the beautiful architecture and the gorgeous view of the Pest side across the Danube.

 Right next to Fisherman's Bastion is Matthias Church, a 14th-century church named for King Matthias.
 We would have loved to check out the church, but it was closed.

 I guess Saturdays aren't the best days to visit religious institutions in Budapest.

 We walked back to the Pest side and joined a free walking tour.
 It was packed with 50 or 60 people on a Saturday night.